-Alongside the efforts of religious authorities to preserve the status of sacred texts, there is a parallel struggle to safeguard the authority of religious rituals.
-In the digital age, the mode of consuming digital content has undeniably blurred the once-central binary distinction between the sacred and the secular—a distinction that has structured much of human society throughout history.
-This erosion occurs, first, because religious and secular texts now coexist side by side within the same content platforms; and second, because religious content can be accessed anytime and anywhere, while secular material can, conversely, be discreetly consumed within ritual and religious contexts.

-The status and significance of religious rituals conducted remotely via digital media came under scrutiny in the aftermath of the lockdowns imposed due to the COVID-19 pandemic.
-An analysis of the findings suggests that church authorities may view the data as somewhat reassuring, as it appears that most people did not consider these remote rituals to be a full substitute for in-person religious ceremonies.
-Survey results indicated that individuals who participated in religious services from home often reported that they did not derive satisfaction from the experience and were therefore glad to return to churches once it became possible

-They did not experiencing the sense of ritual separation from everyday life, nor the communal connection with fellow worshippers.
-Many described attending the services alone, without coordinating with family members, friends, or acquaintances to watch simultaneously.
-During the services, participants frequently refrained from reading the texts aloud, singing hymns with the choir, or kneeling when such gestures were expected.

-At the same time, while for many participation in digital rituals cannot replace the full experience of attending services in houses of worship, digital elements are undoubtedly making their way into these settings and disrupting the sense of separation necessary to mark the transition from the secular to the sacred.
-Scholarly literature documents ongoing criticism from religious institutions, both toward the use of digital devices like tablets or smartphones for reading sacred texts and toward the act of reading itself (Campbell, 2023) a echoed in public discourse and covered widely by the media.

 Alongside efforts to preserve the authority of sacred texts, religious institutions face a parallel challenge: safeguarding the authority of ritual in a digital environment that increasingly blurs the boundary between the sacred and the secular.
 Digital platforms place religious and non-religious content side by side, while mobile devices allow secular practices to intrude into ritual spaces, weakening the sense of separation that has historically defined religious experience.

 These tensions became especially visible during and after the COVID-19 pandemic, when religious services moved online.
 Surveys suggest that while remote participation offered temporary access, most worshippers did not experience digital rituals as full substitutes for in-person ceremonies.
 Participants frequently reported a diminished sense of collective presence, reduced bodily engagement, and a lack of ritual intensity—often attending services alone, refraining from singing, reading aloud, or performing coordinated gestures.
+Participating in religious services remotely could not provide the sense of ritual separation from everyday life.
 Many expressed relief at returning to physical houses of worship once restrictions were lifted.